pystardust/ani-cli/README.md

 ```
 You'll get a warning about `Signature verification failed [4-Signatures public key is not available]` but this can be ignored from the prompt.

-*Note: package is noarch, so any architecture should work, even though the repo is labled x86-64*
+*Note: package is noarch, so any architecture should work, even though the repo is labelled x86-64*

 #### Installing from source